hongseok-yang/probprog17/README.md

 * 12/06 (Wed) - Group Presentation and Follow-up Discussion
 * 12/11 (Mon), 12/13 (Wed) - **NO LECTURE**

-Introduction
-Basics of Clojure and Tiny Bit of Anglican
-Posterior Inference and Basics of Anglican
-Generative Models
-Markov Chain Monte Carlo (MCMC)
-CPS Transformation and Implementation of MCMC for Probabilistic Programs Sequential Monte Carlo
-Basic Measure Theory
-Quasi-Borel Space and Semantics of Probabilistic Programs Amortised Inference
-Automated Differentiation, Hamiltonian Monte Carlo Conclusion

 ## Studying Materials

 Unfortunately we do not know of a good textbook that matches the topics of this course exactly.Studying the lecture slides and the homework exercises of the course is likely to be the most time-efficient way to catch up with this course.
-Additionally, we suggest the following list of online materials.
+Also, at each lecture, we will give students pointers to the related papers.
+If a student wants to study more or find the slides and the papers too terse, we recommend to have a look at the following online materials.

 1. [Anglican website](http://www.robots.ox.ac.uk/~fwood/anglican/).
 In particular, students will learn a lot by trying examples in the site.